 Susan Warshaw Ebner is Of Counsel for Asmar, Schor & McKenna, PLLC, where she heads the Technology group within the firm's Government Contracts Practice Area.
 She concentrates her practice on advising and representing small, mid-size and large businesses, as well as non-profit, academic and consortium clients on a broad spectrum of Federal, State and Local government procurement matters.
 She has authored articles and advisories on government contract and litigation topics, and lectures frequently for professional groups and trade associations on issues arising in these areas.
 She holds a Bachelor's and law degree from Cornell.

-Register now for Understanding the Regulatory Landscape: Rulemaking Basics for Agency Lobbying and use the August recess to get around gridlock, accelerate your advocacy, and shape the rules that will determine your clients’ future.
+Register now for Recess Strategy for 2014: Rulemaking Guidance for Agency Lobbying and make recess a time to get around gridlock, accelerate your advocacy, and shape the rules that will determine your clients’ future.